Stick Figure: Early releases

 On December 11, 2007, Woodruff released his first album The Sound of My Addiction under Ruffwood Records (a pun on his last name).
-Scott Woodruff began Ruffwood Records and it has released all of his albums to date.
+Scott Woodruff started Ruffwood Records and it has released all of his albums to date.
 The Sound of My Addiction established Stick Figure's style of self-production.
 Woodruff created the album by "recording instruments individually, [and] layering tracks on top of one another in unison", a style he used to create subsequent albums.

 On January 16, 2008, Scott Woodruff released his sophomore album, Burnin' Ocean under Ruffwood Records.
 The album was one of the Top 10 Best Reggae Albums in 2008 on the iTunes charts; notable tracks include "Burnin' Ocean", "So Good" and "We Get High".

 Smoke Stack and Reprise Sessions (2009–2011)

 In the summer of 2009, Woodruff moved to the San Diego area and shortly after released his album, Smoke Stack which followed the same recording style of the previous two albums where he individually recorded and layered each track creating a song.
 Songs on the album include "Livin' It", "Hawaii Song" and "Vibes Alive".

 Smoke Stack was well-received and peaked at No. 8 on the Billboard Reggae Albums chart and No. 17 on the Heatseekers Album Chart.
 Next, he released, The Reprise Sessions on August 3, 2010, under Ruffwood Records.
 The rare album was an extension to Smoke Stack.
 Two of the songs are Your Way" and "Dead End Street".